wui-hong/tp/docs/UserGuide.md

 #### Editing the data file

-Data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-The data is human-readble.
+Data is saved automatically as a JSON file `[JAR file location]/data/spendnsplitbook.json`.
+The data is human-readable.
 However, be warned that the app may wipe the data or behave unexpectedly if the data is not edited correctly.

 ## FAQ